KingReeve/bullseye/README.md

-In progress.
-Making a tool to practice bullseye calls.
+A tool to practice bullseye calls for combat flight sims.